nimisbert/cryptography/README.md

 Multiplication and Exponent with AES_gf256Mul (Russian Peasant Algorithm) and AES_gf256Pow are quite meh...
 For $GF(2^m)$ multiplication is $o(m)$ and exponent is $o(m^2)$.
 An LUT (log, antilog) based implementation should be done.

+Clean up the implementation.

+Add documentation.

+Add SHA.

+Add build for basic binaries using files as inputs and outputs.